 Table of Contents

-Flash drives and external hard drives serve and suit different purposes.
+The thing is though that flash drives and external hard drives have different purposes.

 Just before we get started – some visuals: